-Regardless of whether you think a 22 month old should be classified as a baby or a toddler though, I can confidently say that South Africa is a fantastic choice of travel destination!
+South Africa is a fantastic choice of travel destination and one of the best places to travel whilst pregnant!
 In this post I will give you a brief outline of our trip and why I would recommend South Africa to any travelling family!

 Planning a Family Trip to South Africa

 Travelling to any destination with children requires a little more planning than it did pre-kids, but that doesn’t make it any less fun (just a few extra hours on Google).

 Travelling to Africa also needs some research and planning, since some parts can be unsafe etc. If you are planning a trip to any country in this part of the world it’s worthwhile checking out which are the safest countries in Africa to travel with a family.